dpuyda/scheduling/README.md

 accepting a predicate.

-For example, below is a recursive function to calculate Fibonacci numbers without memoization used in benchmarks:
+For example, below is a recursive function to calculate Fibonacci numbers without memoization used in the benchmarks:

 ```cpp
 int Fibonacci(ThreadPool& thread_pool, const int n) {